Varun Beverages shares fall 21% from record high; can they still hit Rs 1,500 mark?

 In the current trading session, Varun Beverages stock touched an intraday high of Rs 1237, rising 1.06 per cent against the previous close of Rs 1224.70 on BSE.
 Shares of Varun Beverages have been gaining for the last five sessions.
 In a year, the stock has zoomed 98.54% but lost 6.88% in 2023.
 Market cap of the firm rose to Rs 77,992 crore.
 A total of 0.27 lakh shares of the firm changed hands, amounting to a turnover of Rs 3.31 crore on the BSE.

-In terms of technicals, the relative strength index (RSI) of Varun Beverages stands at 44, signaling the stock is neither oversold nor oversold.
+In terms of technicals, the relative strength index (RSI) of Varun Beverages stands at 44, signaling the stock is neither oversold nor overbought.
 The stock has a one-year beta of 0.7, indicating low volatility during the period.
 Varun Beverages shares are trading higher than the 5 day, 100 day and 200 day moving averages but lower than 20 day and 50 day moving averages.

 Here’s a look at what analysts said about the prospects of Varun Beverages stock after the recent correction.